 Western blotting is a technique in which proteins are first separated by size through polyacrylamide gel electrophoresis (PAGE) and subsequently transferred to a membrane.
-From there, the membrane would previously be treated with chemiluminescent substrates to identify a protein of interest, but technological advances have allowed for a more advanced methodology in fluorescent labeling.
+From there, the membrane can be treated with chemiluminescent detection in order to visualize a specific protein of interest.